alaingoldman/Truffle/README.md

 export default App
 ```
-I added some css to #get and #set so I can see those div's as buttons.
-You can find this in `App.css`
+I added some css to #get and #set so I can see those div's.
+You can find this in `truftest/src/App.css`

 ```
 #set{